ilkkamtk/WSK/Week3/07-validation.md

     - _file_: required, max.
 10 MB, only images or videos allowed
         - file needs to be validated with Multer's [fileFilter](https://github.com/expressjs/multer#filefilter)

-1. Add validation middleware to the route handler and validation rules to the request body fields
+1. Add validation middlewares to the route handler and validation rules to the request body fields

     ```js
     ...
     import {body} from 'express-validator';
+    import {validationErrors} from '../../middlewares/error-handlers.js';
-    import {upload} from '../../middlewares.js';
+    import {upload} from '../../middlewares/upload.js';
     ...
     catRouter
       .route('/')